HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/troubleshoot/r_analyse_search_results_frame.md

     The primary function of search serverStatus page is to help debug issues on a system.
 The page is not a system monitoring tool.

 !!! warning
     Do not add the `search-admin` role to a normal user account.
-The advanced search does not return results for user having this role!
+The advanced search does not return any results for users having this role!

 There are four status colors on the search serverStatus page